AikidoSec/firewall-node/docs/markUnsafe.md

 You can pass strings, objects, and arrays to `markUnsafe`.
 Zen will track the marked data across your application and will be able to detect any attacks that may be attempted using the marked data.

 ⚠️ Be careful when marking data as unsafe, as it may lead to false positives.
-If you generate a full SQL query using an LLM and mark it as unsafe, Zen will flag any SQL injection attempts using that query as an attack.
+If you generate a full SQL query using an LLM and mark it as unsafe, Zen will flag all queries using that SQL as an attack.